ga-wdi-lessons/ruby-oop/readme.md

 # => #<User:0x007f96f312b240>
 ```

-### Instance variables (10:30 - 10:40)
+### Instance Variables (10 minutes / 0:40)

-I'd like to have a method that prints the full name of the user.
+Let's create a method that prints the full name of the user.

 In Ruby, normal variables are available only inside the method in which they were created.